 Today’s environment demands that graduates be collaborative, innovative and self-starting

 The entrepreneurial spirit is needed and rewarded in virtually every endeavor in life.

+Starting with academic year 2020 - 2021 and beyond.
 The minor requires six courses: